Financial Services Solvent Wind Down

 - The client wished to exit from its Slovenian subsidiary and was investigating a share sale option.
 In case a share sale was not possible (e.g. if the buyer chose to purchase only part of the business), the bank engaged us to develop a contingency plan to meet regulatory requirements.

 - We reviewed the balance sheet and, on an asset class basis, determined the optimal wind down approach and estimated the likely timeline and cost.

 - We reviewed the operational infrastructure and prepared an outline plan for wind down with cost estimates.

 - We prepared a fully costed contingency plan and supporting Board pack.

-- The Bank eventually successfully executed a share sale and the us the contingency plan was never implemented.
+- The Bank eventually successfully executed a share sale and the contingency plan was never implemented.

 Good Bank/Bad Bank Separation